As an Amazon Associate I earn from qualifying purchases.

-This Apple Pie with Pecan Crumble is a classic dessert to serve for special occasions and everyday dinners with your family!
-I’m sharing a couple of key ingredients for the best and most flavorful apple pie ever!
+This Apple Crumb Pie is a classic dessert to serve for special occasions and everyday dinners with your family!
+I’m sharing a couple of secret ingredients for the best and most flavorful apple pie ever!

 Apple pie is classic and I can’t think of anyone who doesn’t love apple pie!
-Kerrygold issued a pie challenge and sent along some fabulous ingredients along with this beautiful pie dish to get me started.
+It’s always a favorite for every family get together and holiday dinner.

 Pie isn’t always easy and my pies are not always perfect.
 However, my family loves it and so why in the world should it have to be perfect?
 It doesn’t!

 In my box of goodies was a coupon for King Arthur Flour, Apple Pie Spice and my new favorite secret ingredient: Boiled Apple Cider.

 It added an out of this world flavor to this pie!
 It’s like a syrup and will now be a key ingredient in my baked goods.

 I may have to make a batch of Easy Belgian Waffles to enjoy it on also.
 So good!
 I could spend all of my dollars at King Arthur Flour.
 It is the ONLY flour I use.